evilsocket/opensnitch/wiki/Rules.md

 ### Format

-Rules are stored as JSON files inside the `-rule-path` folder, in the simplest case a rule looks like this:
+Rules are stored as JSON files inside the `-rule-path` directory (by default `/etc/opensnitchd/rules`), in the simplest case a rule looks like this:

 ```json
 {